PLAIN ENGLISH AND THE SEC

 Item 406 of Regulation S-K This item, which requires public companies to disclose whether they have a code of ethics for their executive officers, defines “code of ethics” to include “written standards that are reasonably designed to … promote … [f]ull, fair, accurate, timely, and understandable disclosure ….”

-Proposing Release: Form CRS Relationship Summary (April 18, 2018).
-This release discusses proposed new Form CRS (for client relationship summary), which broker-dealers and investment advisers would be required to give to new retail clients.
-The adviser or broker-dealer providing Form CRS would be required to “use ‘plain language’ principles for the organization, wording, and design” of the document.
+Adopting Release: Form CRS Relationship Summary; Amendments to Form ADV (June 5, 2019).
+This release discusses new Form CRS (for client relationship summary), which broker-dealers and investment advisers will be required to give to their retail clients.
+The adviser or broker-dealer providing Form CRS is required to “use plain English and take into consideration retail investors’ level of financial experience” when writing the relationship summary.
+Instruction 2 to Form CRS explains what this means.

 Spotlight on Disclosure Effectiveness This is an ongoing project, discussed in several speeches by Mary Jo White and Keith Higgins (linked below).
-Some of the comments the SEC has received (available through a link on the far right of the Spotlight page) are worth reading.
+Some of the comments the SEC has received are worth reading.

 Study Regarding Financial Literacy Among Investors (August 2012) Summarizing the findings of a study mandated by the Dodd-Frank Act, the staff notes that “investors prefer that disclosures be written in clear, concise, understandable language, using bullet points, tables, charts, and/or graphs” and “investors favor the use of a summary document containing key information about an investment product or service.”